fadiHB/MongoDB-guide/README.md

 Stop the mongod process by issuing the following command:
 `sudo service mongodb stop`

 2. Remove Packages.
 Remove any MongoDB packages that you had previously installed.
 `sudo apt-get purge mongodb-org*`

 3. Remove Data Directories.
-Remove MongoDB databases and log files
+Remove MongoDB databases and log files.
 `sudo rm -r /var/log/mongodb`
 `sudo rm -r /var/lib/mongodb`
 or by using one command